Frequently Asked Answered Question

 - Trafficking for forced criminal activities.

-- Trafficking in women for sexual exploitation.
+- Trafficking for sexual exploitation.

 - Trafficking for the removal of organs.